 Rent a Motorbike.
 It is possible to rent a motorbike for 280- 350PHP/day (gas not included) from either pier or in some shops near hotels.
 Before hiring, check if helmets are included and if price per day means 24 hours or i.e. 8AM to 6PM (some resorts require you to return the motorbike before sunset).
 You won’t bear to leave your passport with the tenant, they accept even just an Identification Card.

 Hire a tricycle.
-The most popular way of transit around the island is the tricycle.
+The most popular and budget friendly way of transit around the island is the tricycle.
 Tricycles are now using a tariff system with fixed prices for tourists.
 They appeared much more expensive than on other islands.
-But what is good about this fixed tariff is that, any tourist won’t feel that they were taken advantage with the fare.
+But what is good about this fixed tariff is that any tourist won’t feel that they were taken advantage with the fare.

 Start on a Jeepney.
 While it would take time for you to get to your destination, jeepneys (not very frequent) run between the principal towns along the island.